ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 In HPKE Key Encryption, each recipient's JWE Encrypted Key is the encrypted content encryption key, and the value of JOSE Header parameter "ek" is the base64url encoding of the HPKE encapsulated key.

-# Integrated Encryption
+# HPKE Integrated Encryption

 When using HPKE Integrated Encryption:

-- The protected header MUST contain an "alg" that is JOSE-HPKE algorithm.
+- The protected header MUST contain an "alg" value that is JOSE-HPKE algorithm.
-- The protected header MUST contain an "enc" with value "int".
-This is an explicit exception to requirement in {{Section 4.1.2 of RFC7516}} that
+- The protected header MUST contain an "enc" with the value "int".
+  This is an explicit exception to requirement in {{Section 4.1.2 of RFC7516}}
-"enc" must be an AEAD algorithm.
+  that "enc" must be an AEAD algorithm.
   This is appropriate, as HPKE will perform plaintext encryption.
 - The protected header parameter "psk_id" MAY be present.
 - The protected header parameter "ek" MUST NOT be present.
 - There MUST be exactly one recipient.